2016–17 Milwaukee Bucks season

 The 2016–17 Milwaukee Bucks season was the 49th season of the franchise in the National Basketball Association (NBA).
 For the first time since 2010, the Bucks had a winning record in the regular season finished at 42–40.

 The Bucks finished the regular season with a 42–40 record, securing the 6th seed.
 In the playoffs, they faced off against the 3rd seeded Toronto Raptors, where they lost in six games.
-It was also be the last season with John Hammond as general manager.
-He would leave his spot to become the general manager of the Orlando Magic on May 23, 2017 and later he was replaced by Jon Horst.
+It was also the last season with John Hammond as general manager.
+He would leave his spot to become the general manager of the Orlando Magic on May 23, 2017, and later he was replaced by Jon Horst.